adobe-type-tools/Adobe-Japan1/README.md

 ### Kanji Glyphs

-Adobe-Japan1-6 includes 14,664 glyphs that are classified as kanji (aka, ideographs), and their CIDs and CID ranges, separated by Supplement, are shown in the table below:
+Adobe-Japan1-6 includes 14,664 glyphs that are classified as kanji (aka ideographs), and their CIDs and CID ranges, separated by Supplement, are shown in the table below:

 **Supplement** | **CIDs & CID Ranges**
 --- | ---